-At the Tacoma Housing Authority, it is our duty to assist and support those most in need of housing find and secure safe, and affordable housing.
+At the Tacoma Housing Authority, it is our duty to assist and support those most in need of housing find and secure safe, affordable housing.

-THA’s housing waitlist
+THA’s housing waitlists

 THA’s market-rate units